Borel-Moore homology and cap product operations

-{\bf Singular homology of pairs and supported cap product.}\quad In \S 5 we have defined the supported cap product on the locally finite singular homology, which we now generalize to the case of locally finite singular homology of the pair $(X, Y)$.
+In \S 5 we have defined the supported cap product on the locally finite singular homology, which we now generalize to the case of locally finite singular homology of the pair $(X, Y)$.
+In that section we considered the diagram $(\star)$ for $X$ with respect to $Z$ -- which we name $(\star)_X$; we have also diagram $(\star)_Y$ for $Y$ with respect to $Z\cap Y$.
+Similarly we have a diagram